TurboVNC/buildscripts/README.txt

 Recommended distro:  Red Hat or CentOS Enterprise Linux 4 64-bit

-All development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (libjpeg-turbo SDK's should be installed in the default location.)
+Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's should be installed in their default locations.
+Refer to BUILDING.txt for more information.)

 NOTE:  If building on a distro that already has GCC 4, you should edit buildvnc.linux and remove the lines that say "CC=gcc4" and "CXX=g++4".